 Bibimbap

 Blog-checking lines: The July Daring Cooks' Challenge took us to Korea, where Renata of Testado, Provado & Aprovado taught us to make bibimbap.
 This colourful rice dish can be customized to meet any taste, and is as much fun to eat as it is to say!
-In the last couple of months, the saying "There but for … Continue reading Bibimbap
+Skip ahead to the recipe for Bibimbap In the last couple … Continue reading Bibimbap

 Dried Plum And Almond Rusks